Kyle-J/WordPress-Boiler/readme.md

 -----------------

 > Added Headers filter to remove the X-Pingback header.
 This is a red flag for attackers.
+> Changed to using bower components for theme assets.

 11th October 2015
 -----------------